Szanki/book-search-app/README.md

 ## Book search App

 An application used to get data form google Api, based on user preference.
 User can add books to own favorite list and filter through scores of this list.
-Built with React
+Built with React, react-router, context.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Project Status

 This project is currently in development.
 Functionality to remove books from favorite is in progress.
-Some styles and responsive design will be fixed.
+Some styles and responsive design need to be fixed.

 ## Installation and Setup Instructions